Workbook for Selection Policy Writing

 Why Do I Need a Policy?

 Every school system should have a comprehensive policy on the selection of instructional materials.
-It should relate to and include all materials; for example, textbooks, library books, periodicals, films, videocassettes, records, audiocassettes, and CDs.
+It should relate to and include all materials; for example, textbooks, library books and materials, and all supplementary resources.
 The reason should be obvious: haphazard patterns of acquisition will result in waste because some—perhaps many—materials will overlap in content, or will be unrelated to changing patterns of instruction.

 A good policy on the selection of instructional materials will be relevant to your particular system and include basic sections on objectives, responsibility, criteria, procedures for selection, reconsideration of materials, and policies on controversial materials.